Ben-ita66/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to move a file in the /tmp/ directory.
 A script that deletes the moved file.
 A script to delete a directory.
+A script to change the working directory to the previous one.